chef-boneyard/chef-web-docs-2016/chef_master/source/errors.rst

 Errors
 =====================================================

-The following sections describe troubleshooting some common errors and problems.
+The following sections describe how to troubleshoot some common errors and problems.

 401 Unauthorized
 =====================================================